3D printing for seals

 What is 3D printing?

-The FDM process uses a continuous filament of a thermoplastic material that is then deposited onto the 3D print bed, creating layer by layer and gradually building up the structure of the 3D model.
+The FDM process uses a continuous filament of a thermoplastic material.
+It’s then deposited onto the 3D print bed, creating layer by layer, gradually building up the 3D model structure.
+We commonly use this process to create our design and development range of 3D printed models and seal prototypes.

 What material is suitable for 3D printing?